awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

-# Creating and Setting Up Outputs in File Output Groups<a name="create-outputs-in-file-output-groups"></a>
+# Creating and setting up outputs in File output groups<a name="create-outputs-in-file-output-groups"></a>

-With file output groups, each asset that the service creates corresponds to one output, rather than one output group\.
+With **File** output groups, each asset that the service creates corresponds to one output, rather than one output group\.
 Each asset contains all video, audio, and captions elements\.
 Therefore, it's simplest to set up by first creating the output, and then setting up all the output selectors\.

-## Create File Outputs<a name="create-file-outputs"></a>
+## Create File outputs<a name="create-file-outputs"></a>

-If you created a file output group in [Step 3: Create Output Groups](specify-output-groups.md), create and set up an output in the file output group for each standalone file that you intend to create, as shown in the following illustration\.
+If you created a **File** output group in [Step 3: Create output groups](specify-output-groups.md), create and set up an output in the file output group for each standalone file that you intend to create, as shown in the following illustration\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/Job_outputs-file.png)